OPENER-next/osm2vdv462/pipeline/README.md

 **export:**

-- `*.sql*`: SQL scripts used to extract relevant elements from the database and combine them into views that are used by PPR and to make the final export.
+- `export.sql*`: SQL script used to make the final export.